Henry Shefflin: Tenth All-Ireland medal

 In 2014, Shefflin collected his sixth league medal, as Kilkenny secured a narrow one-point 2–25 to 1–27 extra-time victory over Tipperary.
 Shefflin subsequently secured a thirteenth Leinster medal, as a dominant Kilkenny display gave "the Cats" a 0–14 to 1–9 defeat of Dublin.
 On 7 September 2014, Kilkenny faced Tipperary in the All-Ireland decider, however, Shefflin started the game on the bench before making a brief cameo.
 In what some consider to be the greatest game of all-time, the sides were level when Tipperary were awarded a controversial free.
 John O'Dwyer had the chance to win the game, however, his late free drifted wide resulting in a draw.
 The replay on 27 September 2014 was also a close affair.
 Goals from brothers Richie and John Power inspired Kilkenny to a 2–17 to 2–14 victory.
 It was Shefflin's tenth All-Ireland medal.

 Retirement

 Following Shefflin's tenth All-Ireland success, speculation began to grow about his possible retirement.
 After stating in November 2014 that he intended to make a decision after the conclusion of the All-Ireland series of the club championship, Shefflin called a press conference on 25 March 2015 and announced that he was retiring from inter-county hurling.
 In a statement he said, "When I reflect back over the past 16 years playing the game that I love, at the highest level with Kilkenny, it is impossible to quantify the endless hours of happiness, satisfaction and fulfilment I have enjoyed."

-In 2015, Shefflin joined the Sunday Game as an analyst for their coverage of the 2015 All-Ireland Senior Hurling Championship and he will also feature on RTÉ Radio 1.
+In 2015, Shefflin joined The Sunday Game as an analyst for their coverage of the 2015 All-Ireland Senior Hurling Championship and featured on RTÉ Radio 1.